 Unified Stormwater Rule

-We are developing a Unified Stormwater Rule (USWR) which will change requirements related to how stormwater is managed on new and redevelopment properties across NYC.
-The proposed rule will require updated stormwater quantity and flow rates for site and house connection proposals and a retention-first approach for projects that need MS4 Construction Permits.
+The Unified Stormwater Rule (USWR) changed requirements related to how stormwater is managed on new and redevelopment properties across NYC.
+The rule requires updated stormwater quantity and flow rates for site and house connection proposals and a retention-first approach for projects that need MS4 Construction Permits.

 Stormwater Management System Design Guidelines